jefferislab/Rgridengineswarm/README.md

                                            password = 'supersecure',
                                            host = '127.0.0.1'))
 ```
-thereby avoiding use of .my.cnf.
+thereby avoiding use of `.my.cnf`.

 ### Setting up the MySQL database
 #### Creating the table structure